mathworks/Climate-IAM-Explorer/examples/README.md

 ts = e.getTimeSeries('model',"GCAM5.3_NGFS",'regions',"World", 'Variables', ...
                      ["Secondary Energy|Electricity", "Secondary Energy|Electricity|Coal"], 'strict', true)
 ```
-Similarly, the climate data for the article of this example was obtained using [LIMITS database](https://tntcat.iiasa.ac.at/LIMITSDB/dsd?Action=htmlpage&page=about) and then stored into a .MAT file for ease of use.
-The full database can be downloaded as a CSV file directly from [the database main website](https://tntcat.iiasa.ac.at/LIMITSPUBLICDB/dsd?Action=htmlpage&page=register1-3).
+Similarly, the climate data for the article of this example was obtained using [**LIMITS database**](https://tntcat.iiasa.ac.at/LIMITSDB/dsd?Action=htmlpage&page=about) and then stored into a .MAT file for ease of use.
+The full database can be downloaded as a CSV file directly from [**the database main website**](https://tntcat.iiasa.ac.at/LIMITSPUBLICDB/dsd?Action=htmlpage&page=register1-3).
 The authors collected data from two models, (GCAM and WITCH) and three different scenarios (Base, RefPol500, StrPol450).
 In turn, each of this model-scenario pairs, contains data on 10 relevant regions and several variables.

 ```matlab:Code
 format bank